 Think before you start writing

-One of the things that bloggers need to be aware of when it comes to post creation is SEO.
-This refers not only to how you go about creating your posts but also what keywords are used in their titles, tags and content for better visibility on search engine results pages (SERPs).
+One of the things that bloggers need to be aware of when it comes to posting creation is SEO.
+This refers to how you create your posts and what keywords are used in their titles, tags, and content for better visibility on search engine results in pages (SERPs).

 Even if you think you’re doing everything correctly, your blog’s prospects of success remain low unless you properly conduct SERP optimization.
 Understanding a subject is required for search engine optimization.
 It would be beneficial if you also have a certain specialty in mind.